 Next, consider the benefits of sharing the ride to work with a neighbor, co-worker, or family member.
 One of the most obvious benefits of sharing the ride to the Cornell campus is the opportunity to share the cost of a parking permit.
 Other RideShare benefits include:

 - Occasional-use, one day permits for days sharing the ride doesn’t work.

 - Opportunities to increase group membership and discounts using Zimride ridmatching.

 Enrolling in RideShare

-When you’re ready to sign up, visit Transportation Services at 116 Maple Avenue; bring your current parking permits and the vehicle registrations of the cars that will be displaying the new RideShare permit.
+When your group is ready to sign the RideShare contract, visit Transportation Services at 116 Maple Avenue; bring your current parking permits and the vehicle registrations of the cars that will be displaying the new RideShare permit.

 - Choose a parking area convenient for the group (work-in-zone rules still apply).